Labyrinth of medina - Medina of Fez 170; Arts, skills and practices associated with engraving on metals (gold, silver and copper) 01951

 Chouara Tanneries (دار شوارة للدبغ)

 Chouara (Arabic: الشورى) means 'public consultation', and Chouara Tanneries (Arabic: دار شوارة للدبغ) is the oldest tannery in the world, and whether it is unfortunate or not, the operation is still very primitive and laborious, in fact the way of tanning leather has not changed much since mediaeval times.
 This place really stinks badly, as part of the tanning mixtures involves cow urine, pigeon faeces, quicklime, salt, and water, which are all stored in the white pots in the picture.
-One will start enjoying the pungent aroma once one get reasonably close to the tannery vicinity along the alleys.
+One will start enjoying the pungent odour once one get reasonably close to the tannery vicinity along the alleys.

 This process of tanning takes two to three days to prepare the animal hides to absorb the dyes.
 They are then soaked in the dyeing solutions, which use natural colourants.
 After the dyeing, they are dried under the sun and sold freshly to the local merchants.